 Maryland is a major trucking route, as it connects to the entire Eastern Seaboard through I-95, and runs through large swaths of the western United States via U.S. Route 70.
-An almost inexhaustible amount of commercial truck drivers pass through our state on a daily basis.
-Because commercial trucks are larger and heavier than other motor vehicles, they cannot be stopped quickly, and have a greater potential to roll over at sharp turns.
-Combine this with the decreased visibility for drivers because of larger blind spots, and the chances of a truck accident can increase exponentially.
+An almost endless number of commercial truck drivers pass through our state on a daily basis.
+This increase the risk of being in a collision with a commercial vehicle.

-Plaxen & Adler, P.A. offers diligent representation for victims of trucking accidents.
-Our attorneys in Maryland have the skills, resources, and experience necessary to take on even the most complex motor vehicle accidents involving independent and national trucking companies.
+Plaxen Adler Muncy, P.A. offers diligent representation for victims of trucking accidents.
+Our attorneys in Maryland have the skills, resources, and experience necessary to take on cases involving independent and national trucking companies.
 At our firm, we only handle personal injury cases, and we only work on behalf of the injured.
 Our in-depth knowledge of personal injury law and the statutes which guide commercial truck drivers make us the ideal choice for people seeking compensation that can help them get well.

 Any motor vehicle accident can be serious, but those involving commercial trucks can be especially catastrophic.
-Plaxen & Adler, P.A. offers comprehensive counsel in cases involving:
+Plaxen Adler Muncy, P.A. offers comprehensive counsel in cases involving: